awsdocs/amazon-redshift-developer-guide/doc_source/copy-usage_notes-copy-from-columnar.md

   + EU \(Ireland\) Region \(eu\-west\-1\)
   + EU \(London\) Region \(eu\-west\-2\)
   + South America \(São Paulo\) Region \(sa\-east\-1\)
-+ The Amazon S3 bucket must be in the same region as the Amazon Redshift cluster\.
++ The Amazon S3 bucket must be in the same Region as the Amazon Redshift cluster\.
 + COPY command credentials must be supplied using an AWS Identity and Access Management \(IAM\) role as an argument for the [IAM\_ROLE](copy-parameters-authorization.md#copy-iam-role) parameter or the [CREDENTIALS](copy-parameters-authorization.md#copy-credentials) parameter\.
 + COPY doesn't automatically apply compression encodings\.
 + Only the following COPY parameters are supported: